Preparing for a Baby: What You Actually Need

 Final thought

-Preparing for a baby doesn’t need to be overwhelming.
+Preparing for a baby doesn't have to mean buying everything you see online.

 This isn’t professional advice — just a simple breakdown of what I’ve found helpful.